johngrant/ssco-store-sdk/README.md

 # Stockton Street Co Store SDK

 Welcome to the SSCO Store SDK!
-This SDK provides tools and libraries to help you integrate with the SSCO Store platform.
+This SDK provides generalized client apis, webhook handlers, messaging, and services to be used in building integraitons with the Lemon Squeezy platform.
+# 🍋✊🏻

 - **Author**: John Grant
 - **Version**: 1.0.0